damien-rivet/JamfKit/README.md

 ### Cocoapods ###

-To integrate `JAMFKit` into your project, add the following line in your `Podfile`:
+To integrate `JamfKit` into your project, add the following line in your `Podfile`:

 ```ruby
 source 'https://github.com/CocoaPods/Specs.git'